vvr-rao/Star-Chart/README.md

 3) create_pairs.py - combine stars and dsos into pairs.
 The purpose of this step is to ease creation of a Pyspark dataframe.
 This would allow me to run computation of Angular Distances on a large dataset without crashing my machine
 4) Calculate_Distances_using_Pyspark.ipynb - used this to do the compute using Pyspark.
 I spun up AWS EMR instances for the compute.
 (Calculate_Distances_using_Standard_Python.py - is an alternative without Pyspark but is a lot slower and not scalable)
 5) Lambda-to-search-Athena-based-on-Catalog-Id.py - Lambda function to accept Catalog Name and Id, query Athena and return the closest Stars and DSOs
 6) index.html - static webpage for the query.
-Working to clean it up
+Working to clean it up and add bells and whistles